Underground Storage Tank Compliance Act

 An Owner of a UST facility is required to have a training plan in place for Operators.

-Class B Operator: person responsible to know and apply regulatory requirements in day-to-day aspects of operating, maintaining, and recordkeeping at each location.
+- Person responsible to know and apply regulatory requirements in day-to-day aspects of operating, maintaining, and record keeping at each location.